lin/skills/README.md

 - 🌝🌝🌚🌚🌚: Worked on several projects (understand key concepts)
 - 🌝🌝🌝🌚🌚: Able to design and teach a course (master the fundametals)
 - 🌝🌝🌝🌝🌚: Fluent in typical but complex situations (create a startup product)
-- 🌝🌝🌝🌝🌝: Expert level of breadth and depth (provide professional services)
+- 🌝🌝🌝🌝🌝: Expert level of breadth and depth (provide professional consulting services)

 ### Compute Science